MultiSafepay/docs/content/payments/features/zero-authorization/_index.md

 ## Integration
 To integrate Zero Authorization using our API, see API reference – [Zero Authorization](/api/#zero-authorization-orders).

-Zero Authorization is not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default, but you can customize it via our API.
+Zero Authorization is not supported in our [ready-made integrations](/integrations/ready-made/) by default, but you can customize it via our API.

 For any questions, email the Integration Team at <integration@multisafepay.com>